About the Host School

 Chengdu has its unique attractions, but there is more satisfaction for me in living in a new place and getting to know the people, getting to know things a tourist on a two week schedule can’t tangibly appreciate.
 Our roadside grocer greets us and gives us discounts, the family who run a Uy restaurant know us by name and know our usual / favourite dishes.
 Likewise, working at Shishi high school has its own character and we (Elizabeth and I) enjoy getting to understand better how this unique city in the west of China ticks.

 We travel around mostly on our electric scooter (e-bike).
 I consider riding an e-bike as a daring activity at any time of day.
 We are daredevils.
 There is so much to take in and experience in China.
 We make the most of the weekends and National Holidays to get out and explore.

 Student Case Study

-I joined the A-Level Centre in 2012.
-I was glad to meet a lot of foreign teachers, while making some new friends.
+When I joined the A-Level Centre, I was glad to meet a lot of foreign teachers, while making some new friends.

 In this programme, I gain a lot of benefits, especially from the perspective of language and academic experience.
 By committing to an English-only policy in the classroom and talking to the native-speaker teachers, I feel completely immersed in the language, which effectively improves my English skills.
 At the academic level, I am allowed to choose a variety of subjects.
 I also have more opportunities to do experiments in the labs, which inspires my interest and curiosity in the subjects.

 I am still facing an important challenge at the A-level Centre: An English-only policy.
-It requires students to build vocabulary quickly and practice English out loud.I plan to go to a university located in the USA.
-I will study in the university at least four years majoring in Statistics or Economics.
+It requires students to build vocabulary quickly and practice English out loud.I am now moving on to the University of California, majoring in Statistics and Probability.